 Prime Minister John Key approved his directorship and continues to support Maurice Williamson.
 But the Labour Party says Mr Williamson should choose between his two roles, and either stand down as director or minister.

 Noel Holyoake says his company has from time to time supplied collapsed company Mainzeal or sub-contractors working for it.

 However, Mr Holyoake says it is not a creditor and has no relationship with Mainzeal.
 He is amazed that Labour has raised the matter.

 Mr Holyoake says Mr Williamson has been a director for about 10 years and has helped immeasurably in the firm's computer operations.

-Next story in Political: NZ First MP accepts Muslim comments not balanced
+Next story in Politics: NZ First MP accepts Muslim comments not balanced

 Copyright © 2013, Radio New Zealand